cloudblog004/fantasticfoodies/content/en/posts/2732-steps-to-prepare-ultimate-baked-chicken-drumsticks.md

 - "Lightly coat a casserole dish with non stick spray"
 - "In a resealable bag shake the bread crumbs, dry ranch mix, garlic powder, and parmesan cheese until well blended."
 - "Take each chicken leg and shake up in the coating until covered and set in casserole dish"
-- "Mix (washed &amp; sliced) mushrooms, butter, salt, and pepper in a bowl until covered."
+- "Mix (washed & sliced) mushrooms, butter, salt, and pepper in a bowl until covered."
 - "Pour over top of chicken legs."
 - "Sprinkle some left over coating mix on top of mushrooms."
 - "Bake in the oven for 50 to 55 minutes until cooked throughly."